linuxmint/cinnamon/README.rst

 ============
 Cinnamon is on GitHub at https://github.com/linuxmint/cinnamon.

-Note that some issue may not be with Cinnamon itself.
+Note that some issues may not be with Cinnamon itself.
 For a list of related components, please see https://projects.linuxmint.com/cinnamon/.